 What makes the Baja peninsula so special?

 This is such a HUGE question, because there are so many factors that make Baja, Mexico unique.
 One of the most profound differences between Baja and mainland Mexico is the population.
 The Baja peninsula is primarily composed of huge swaths of pristine wilderness, and the population per square mile is quite low.
-There are certainly populated city centers, but only a few, and there are miles and miles of empty desert and shoreline to explore and snorkel.
+There are certainly populated city centers, but only a few, and there are miles and miles of empty desert and beautiful shoreline to explore and snorkel.
 If you need help purchasing snorkeling gear for your trip this snorkel fin buying guide has you covered!

 Baja is also famous for its laid-back, casual atmosphere.
 It is almost impossible to travel here without falling into “Baja time”, which is basically a no-rush, relaxed, slow pace of life.
 Tom and I find that within days of crossing the border we feel the stressors of our faster-paced US lives melt away, and we quickly relax into Baja time.